memylez/luogeh/README.md

 # luogeh
+#download the files to your localhost
+#import luogeh.sql to database
-download the files to your localhost import luogeh.sql change servername, username, and password in dbcon.ph
+#change servername, username, and password in dbcon.ph